-Content must align with the state's standards for the subject, grade level, and learning outcomes.
-See Sections 1006.34(2)(b); 1006.38(3)(b); 1006.31(2), Florida Statutes.
+Content must align with the state's academic standards, benchmarks, clarifications and examples for the subject, grade level and learning outcomes.
+See sections 1006.34(2)(b), 1006.38(3)(b) and 1006.31(2), Florida Statutes.

-Correlations: Publishers are expected to provide correlation reports in the provided form to show exactly where and to what extent (mentioned or in-depth) the instructional materials cover each required standard.
+Correlations: Publishers are expected to provide correlation reports in the provided form to show exactly where and to what extent (mentioned or in-depth) the instructional materials cover each required standard and benchmark.

-Scope: The content should address Florida's required curriculum standards for the subject, grade level, and learning outcomes, including thinking and learning skills.
+Scope: The content should address Florida's required state academic standards, benchmarks, clarifications and examples for the subject, grade level and learning outcomes, including thinking and learning skills.

 Completeness: The content of the major tool should be complete enough to stand on its own.
-To be useful for classroom instruction, instructional materials must be adaptable to the instructional goals and course outlines for individual school districts, as well as the state standards.
-Content should have no major omissions in the required content coverage and be free of unrelated facts and information that would detract from achievement of Florida's standards.
+To be useful for classroom instruction, instructional materials must be adaptable to the instructional goals and course outlines for individual school districts, as well as the state standards, benchmarks, clarifications and examples.
+Content should have no major omissions in the required content coverage and be free of unrelated facts, information and strategies that would detract from achievement of Florida's state academic standards and Florida's B.E.S.T.
+Standards.